Last Updated June, 2020

-Honestly, almost anywhere you go it’s going to be breathtaking and magical.
+Honestly, almost anywhere you drive it’s going to be breathtaking and magical.

-But to make the most of the season we would recommend driving country roads, visiting farms, gardens, state parks, and forests.
+But to make the most of the season it is better to drive country roads, visit farms, gardens, state parks, and forests.
 The best of the season can be found right in the wilderness.

 TAKE MOUNTAIN ROAD 108